flare-foundation/governance-proposals/FIP/FIP_11.md

 * Establish a fairer reward structure that compensates a broader set of data providers.
 * Align protocol functionality with network developments and changing market conditions.

 The proposal will also allow for future adjustments in the parameters outlined below, in line with the network’s growth and evolving needs.
-The Flare Foundation will directly communicate these future parameter changes to the data providers in a timely manner, before they are submitted for a vote within the (Management Group)[https://proposals.flare.network/FIP/FIP_2.html] of data providers.
+The Flare Foundation will directly communicate these future parameter changes to the data providers in a timely manner, before they are submitted for a vote within the [Management Group](https://proposals.flare.network/FIP/FIP_2.html) of data providers.

-The (proposed rewarding changes)[#21-proposed-changes] for the core protocols, as well as (future potential parameter adjustments)[#22-other-potential-changes] are described in the next section.
+The [proposed rewarding changes](#21-proposed-changes) for the core protocols, as well as [future potential parameter adjustments](#22-other-potential-changes) are described in the next section.

 ## 2. Technical Description